 How Seed Saving Works

 Choose up to 5 packets of seeds to checkout, take home and plant.
-You will receive instructions specific to your seeds on how to plant and save seeds.
 Check out related programs at participating libraries.
 Plant your seeds and enjoy the fruits of your labor!

 How to Find Seeds in Our Seed Catalog

 In the seed catalog, the seeds are alphabetized first by common name and then by variety.
 For example, under the broad category of Tomato, all the tomato varieties are alphabetized by variety ('Amish Paste' comes before 'Brandywine', which is followed by 'Chico').
 The dividers for each type of plant (bean, lettuce, tomato) contain information about seed saving, including that plant's seed-saving “difficulty level.”
 A green label indicates it is “easy” seed to save.
 A yellow label indicates “medium” difficulty, and a red label indicates it is appropriate for “advanced” seed savers.